oconnor663/jacko.io/posts/snooze.md

 > global correctness.<br>
 > \- [Rain][cancelling_async_rust]

-Even if we accept those suggestions for `select!` and streams, we don't want to come up with bespoke rules for every async idiom.
-We want a general principle that we can reason about locally, and ideally something that tools like Clippy can enforce mechanically.
+Even if we accept these suggestions for `select!` and streams, we don't want to come up with bespoke rules for every async idiom.
+We want a general principle that we can reason about locally, ideally something that tools like Clippy can enforce mechanically.

 In theory the perfect rule for avoiding futurelocks is "Never snooze a future that takes any lock that you might also take before you un-snooze it."
-But we can't tell whether code is following that rule when we read it, nor can we check that rule mechanically.[^spinlock] Simplifying that to "Never snooze a future" is better, but even that is tricky to spot in practice, and I'm not sure how to lint it.
+But we can't tell whether code is following that rule when we read it, nor can we check that rule mechanically.[^spinlock] Simplifying that to "Never snooze a future" is better, but even that is tricky to spot in practice, and I'm not sure how to lint it directly.
 For async functions and high-level application logic,[^poll_functions] we really need something mechanical.
 Here's what I
 propose:

+[^spinlock]: An async lock might be little more than a `bool` and a list of
-[^spinlock]: For example, as far as I know there's no objective way to tell an
+    `Waker`s, and there's no easy way to tell it apart from any other struct.
-    atomic spinlock apart from any other use of atomics.
-We'd also be callint it a compatibility break for a library crate to start using a private async lock internally, or to add any transitive dependency that does.
+    We'd also be calling it a compatibility break for a library crate to start using a private async lock internally, or to add any transitive dependency that does.

 [^poll_functions]: As opposed to `Future::poll` implementations and other
     things that call `Future::poll` explicitly.
 These are "advanced mode" for